Secure Sum Outperforms Homomorphic Encryption in (Current) Collaborative Deep Learning: Introduction

-In this paper, we revive the early but unrecognized approach of N. Schliter~\cite{Sch08}, which is based on a simple secure sum protocol and does not require any intense public-key encryption.
+In this paper, we revive the early but unrecognized approach of N. Schlitter~\cite{Sch08}, which is based on a simple secure sum protocol and does not require any intense public-key encryption.
 Replacing its secure sum building block by the secure sum algorithm of Urabe \textit{et al.}~\cite{Ura07}, all private inputs are provably indistinguishable from uniformly distributed random numbers even if up to $n-2$ of $n$ parties maliciously collude.
 There is no need for a trusted third party.
 Additionally, our experiments and calculations show that this approach combined with basic symmetric key encryption leads to significantly reduced computation costs compared to HE-based approaches in collaborative deep learning.

 The rest of this paper is organized as follows.
 In the next section, we provide an overview of some secure sum protocols with and without HE as a building block of many privacy preserving applications.
-Section~\ref{sec:PPDL} discusses different privacy-preserving deep learning frameworks -- especially on horizontally partitioned data -- and introduces a new advantageous combination of Schliter's scheme~\cite{Sch08} and the secure sum protocol of Urabe \textit{et al.}~\cite{Ura07}.
+Section~\ref{sec:PPDL} discusses different privacy-preserving deep learning frameworks -- especially on horizontally partitioned data -- and introduces a new advantageous combination of Schlitter's scheme~\cite{Sch08} and the secure sum protocol of Urabe \textit{et al.}~\cite{Ura07}.
+Additionally, we discuss potential disclosure of intermediate parameters when repeating the protocol.
 We elaborate the efficiency properties of our suggestion with experimental and theoretical analysis in Section~\ref{sec:impl}.
 Finally, Section~\ref{sec:conclusion} concludes the paper and outlines some open research questions.